dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_bqm_structuralimbalance.rst

     :start-after: start_standard_steps
     :end-before: end_standard_steps

 In this example, a function in Ocean software handles both steps.
-Our task is mainly to select the :term:`sampler` used to solve the problem.
+The task is mainly to select the :term:`sampler` used to solve the problem.

 Formulate the Problem
 =====================

-For a social graph, `G`, this example simply builds a random sparse graph---using the `NetworkX <https://networkx.org>`_ :func:`~networkx.generators.geometric.random_geometric_graph()` function, which places uniformly at random a specified number of nodes, `problem_node_count`, in a unit cube, joining edges of any two if the distance is below a given radius---and randomly assigns :math:`-1, 1` signs to represent friendly and hostile relationships.
+For a social graph, `G`, this example simply builds a random sparse graph---using the :std:doc:`NetworkX <networkx:index>` :func:`~networkx.generators.geometric.random_geometric_graph()` function, which places uniformly at random a specified number of nodes, ``problem_node_count``, in a unit cube, joining edges of any two if the distance is below a given radius---and randomly assigns :math:`-1, 1` signs to represent friendly and hostile relationships.

 >>> import networkx as nx
 >>> import random